Snow Removal FAQs

 Q: I removed the snow but my sidewalk is covered with ice.
 What should I do?

 A: Free sand is provided at numerous locations across the City.
 Generously apply sand to the ice-covered sidewalk to eliminate the hazard.
-Applying salt to the sidewalk may accelerate the removal of the ice.
+Applying sand to the sidewalk may accelerate the removal of the ice.
 Keep the sidewalk sanded until the ice is gone.

 Q: What if I am unable to clear the snow from my sidewalk or driveway because of my age/disability?